era/elias.sh/markdown/posts/query_engine.md

 This part is so big, that is hard to even show a small useful code here, but I am currently playing with this idea in [a public repo](https://github.com/era/frieren/tree/master) which you can check it out.
 I'm far from done (as I write this text), so bare with me as I improve that code :).

 ----
-Both images from InfluxDB and ScopeDB from their websites, from the linked articles.
+Both images from InfluxDB and ScopeDB are from their websites.